Last updated on September 13th, 2021 at 10:30 am

 - Bathroom type: Wet

-This adorable 14 foot rounded shell gives owners boundless customization options due to its modular technology which Happier Camper calls Adaptiv™.
+This adorable 14-foot rounded shell gives owners boundless customization options due to its modular technology which Happier Camper calls Adaptiv™.
 It’s not something I’ve really seen before and it definitely helps the brand stand out.

-But let’s talk about the bathroom.
-It’s a simple wet bath and you can’t expect much more than that in a 14′ shell.
-The bamboo accents continue into the bathroom and while it’s quite small it’s still very clean.
-You can click here to see a quick peek at the bathroom on YouTube.
+Now, let’s talk about the bathroom.
+It’s a simple wet bath but I wouldn’t expect much more than that in a 14′ shell.
+The bamboo accents continue into the bathroom and while it’s quite small, it remains clean, fresh, and perfectly suited to exploring new destinations.
+You can have a quick peek at the bathroom in the video below.

 4. Oliver Legacy Elite II